Andy-Hutch/data-analytics-portfolio-/activism_materials_tracking/README.md

-# Activism Materials Tracking

 ## Overview
-Tracks inventory and distribution of activism materials across chapters.
-Helps ensure transparency, accountability, and timely restocking.
-Key operations: logging materials, counting totals, generating weekly summary reports.
+This project tracks the inventory and distribution of activism materials across chapters.
+It demonstrates a full data workflow: generating sample data, simulating messy field input, cleaning and validating, aggregating, and visualizing results.

 ## Motivation
-One of the tasks for the Club America Administrator is to log & track activism materials numerically.
-This repo simulates that workflow with sample data, cleaning, aggregation, and reporting.
+Club America Administrators and field teams need to log and track activism materials for transparency, accountability, and timely restocking.
+This repo simulates that workflow with realistic sample data, cleaning, aggregation, validation, and reporting.

 ## Workflow
-1. Load raw data (`data/materials_log_raw.csv`)
-2. Clean data (handle missing fields, normalize names, remove duplicates) using `clean_materials_log.py`
-3. Validate entries (e.g. ensure all required fields are present) via `validate_entries.py`
-4. Aggregate data (count per material type, totals per chapter, weekly summaries) using `aggregate_materials_report.py`
-5. Export reports to `.xlsx` or `.csv` and generate charts for visualization
+1. **Create sample data** in `data/materials_log_sample.csv`
+2. **Generate messy raw data** using `generate_raw_data.py` → `data/materials_log_raw.csv`
+3. **Clean and standardize** using `clean_materials_log.py` → `data/materials_log_clean.csv`
+4. **Validate entries** with `validate_entries.py`
+5. **Aggregate and visualize** using `aggregate_materials_report.py` → summary files and charts in `reports/`

 ## Tools Used
-- Python (pandas, matplotlib/seaborn)
+- Python (pandas, matplotlib, seaborn)
 - CSV, Excel
-- Basic plotting/charting

 ## Sample Outputs
-- Weekly summary: `reports/weekly_inventory_summary.xlsx`
-- Charts in `reports/charts/` showing trends and chapter distribution
+- Aggregated summaries: `reports/materials_by_chapter.xlsx`, `reports/materials_by_week.xlsx`, `reports/materials_by_type.xlsx`
+- Charts: `reports/charts/materials_by_chapter.png`, etc.

 ## How It Could be Used in the Real World
-- Turn weekly CSVs provided by field teams into standardized reports
+- Turn weekly CSVs from field teams into standardized reports
 - Supply dashboards to leadership for incentive tracking or material distribution
 - Automate alerts if any chapter falls below threshold counts

+---
+This project is a template for tracking activism materials and demonstrating practical data cleaning, validation, and reporting skills.